JacobTX/RIYA-Project/Code/Final Code/Two spring stack Simulation/Plots/Exp1_Sim/visc_and_coul/README.md

 **EXPERIMENT 1 SIMULATION RESULTS - MIXED DAMPING**

 This folder contains the simulation results for Experiment 1 using Mixed damping.
-Each subfolder is associated with the following settings\
+Each subfolder is associated with the following settings.

 **NOMENCLATURE**